fgonzalez3/Madagascar-Bat-Kobuvirus/README.md

 # Madagascar Bat Kobuvirus

-This repository contains data and pipelines necessary to create the figures for the Madagascar bat kobuvirus paper [link]()
+This repository contains data and pipelines necessary to create the figures for the Madagascar bat kobuvirus paper

 Sub-directories within this repo contain pipeline directions and are split as such: